NicoSchrodt/GuessWhereCopy/SRS.md

 3.1.9 A chat function

 #### 3.1.1 The Game
+First we need to create a running app in which you can play the game we described above.
+This process will probably take the longest.

 #### 3.1.2 Interface
+Once the game is running an interface needs to be created.
+This includes thing like buttons labeled with 'Play', 'Settings', etc.

 #### 3.1.3 User accounts
+Next the possibility of creating accounts and saving your data will be implemented.
+This forms the basis for the steps 4 to 7.

 #### 3.1.4 Database
+The data collected through the user accounts needs to be stored in a central, accesible place.
+For this we'll connect the app to a database.

 #### 3.1.5 Statistics
+Once the database is running, the user should be able to access it.
+This will be visible in a statistics window.

 #### 3.1.6 Leaderboard
+From there the database and the statistics can be accessed.
+With this basis we'll create a leaderboard which all users can look at.

 #### 3.1.7 Friends
+User's should be able to be friends with other players.
+At first this only makes it easier to look at each others stats.
+In chapter 3.1.8 the function of a versus mode may be added.

 #### 3.1.8 Versus mode
+Like in other apps (f.e.
+Quizduell) a versus mode shall be implemented.
+In ~3 rounds the players will take turns to guess their location.
+At the end a winner is declared.

 #### 3.1.9 Chat function
+The least important feature is the chat function.
+Users should be able to communicate with each other in versus mode.
+If there is time left, this will be implemented as well.

 ### 3.2 Reliability
+To Be Determined

 #### 3.2.1 Availability
+To Be Determined

 #### 3.2.2 MTBF, MTTR
+To Be Determined

 #### 3.2.3 Accuracy
+To Be Determined

 #### 3.2.4 Bug classes
+To Be Determined

 ### 3.3 Performance
+To Be Determined

 #### 3.3.1 Response time
+To Be Determined

 #### 3.3.2 Throughput
+To Be Determined

 #### 3.3.3 Capacity
+To Be Determined

 #### 3.3.4 Resource utilization
+To Be Determined

 ### 3.4 Supportability
+To Be Determined

 ### 3.5 Design Constraints
+To Be Determined

 #### 3.5.1 Development tools
+To Be Determined

 #### 3.5.2 Spring Boot
+To Be Determined

 #### 3.5.3 ReactJS
+To Be Determined

 #### 3.5.4 Supported Platforms
+To Be Determined

 ### 3.6 Online User Documentation and Help System Requirements
+To Be Determined

 ### 3.7 Purchased Components
+To Be Determined

 ### 3.8 Interfaces
+To Be Determined

 #### 3.8.1 User Interfaces
+To Be Determined

 #### 3.8.2 Hardware Interfaces
+To Be Determined

 #### 3.8.3 Software Interfaces
+To Be Determined

 #### 3.8.4 Communications Interfaces
+To Be Determined

 ### 3.9 Licensing Requirements
+To Be Determined

 ### 3.10 Legal, Copyright and other Notices
+To Be Determined

 ### 3.11 Applicable Standards
+To Be Determined

 ## 4. Supporting Information
+To Be Determined